anthonymobile/buswatcher-insights-julia/README.md

 # buswatcher-insights-julia

-some notebooks experimenting with neural nets and julia
+some notebooks experimenting with neural nets and julia, data set covering NYC April 1, 2021 to June 30, 2021.

 the base csv is not included.